Efficient and Effective Deep Multi-view Subspace Clustering: The Proposed Method

 Now, we present the concrete optimization of Eq.(\ref{eq7}) in detail.
 Start with ${I}\left( \boldsymbol{U}; {\boldsymbol{R}^{v}} \right)$ minimization, which facilitates filtering out superfluous information from the $v$-th view.
 According to the definition of mutual information, we have

-where $\boldsymbol{u}$ and ${\boldsymbol{r}^{v}}$ referred to an arbitrary element in the unified representation $\boldsymbol{U}$ and the superfluous representation $\boldsymbol{R}^{v}$, respectively.
+where $\boldsymbol{u}$ and ${\boldsymbol{r}^{v}}$ referred to an arbitrary element in the unified representation $\boldsymbol{U}$ and the view-superfluous representation $\boldsymbol{R}^{v}$, respectively.
 Given the intractability of directly calculating ${I}\left( \boldsymbol{U}; {\boldsymbol{R}^{v}} \right)$, we here follow the variational strategy\cite{Barber2003TheIA} that optimizes the variational upper bound of mutual information, aiming to acquire an approximate solution as an alternative.
-To be specific, we introduce $q(\boldsymbol{u})$ as a variational estimation of the marginal distribution $p(\boldsymbol{u})$ for computing conveniently.
-In view of the non-negativeness of the Kullback-Leibler (KL) divergence, it naturally leads to
+To be specific, we introduce $q(\boldsymbol{u})$ as a variational estimation of the marginal distribution $p(\boldsymbol{u})$ for convenient computing.
+In view of the non-negativeness of Kullback-Leibler (KL) divergence, it naturally leads to

 Using the inequality of Eq.(\ref{eq9}), Eq.(\ref{eq8}) is deduced with a variation upper bound as follows:

 Next, we consider calculating the variation lower bound of ${I}\left( \boldsymbol{U}; {\boldsymbol{D}^{v}} \right)$.
 Based on Eq.(\ref{eq8}), we define